-These trajectories guide all the components of urban projects: their morphology, planning, flow and governance.
-They are also changing practices and lifestyles in future neighbourhoods and thus require us to anticipate their use and management.
+These trajectories inform every aspect of urban projects: their morphology, planning, flow, and governance.
+They also influence the practices and lifestyles of future neighborhoods, necessitating a forward-thinking approach to their usage and management.

 Shaped by the values of sobriety and solidarity that drive the team, methodological approach of Une Autre Ville is defined according to the following 6 methodological principles: